 Churches interested in joining a cohort must apply.
 If accepted, cohort churches must commit to the following:

-- A financial commitment of $1500 to help fund your summer ministry/research fellow.
+- A financial commitment of $3,000 to cover program participation costs.
 Scholarships will be available for churches who cannot meet the financial commitment.
-Churches will also be asked to fund their own travel to yearly in-person retreats and will subsidize a percentage of travel costs in the form of reimbursement.
+OCE will fully fund lodging and food for in-person retreats and will subsidize a percentage of travel costs in the form of reimbursement.

 - The participation of 2-3 church leaders in all cohort activities (one cohort member must be a paid pastoral staff member; 1-2 members can include lay leaders or volunteers).

 - Supervision of and collaboration with a student ministry fellow/researcher.
 One cohort member should act as a site supervisor for your student researcher.

 Fill out the interest form below if you'd like to be involved with the next cohort.
 All U.S. churches are invited to apply.